 About Rachel Lambert BA, MA, IBMTdip

-Since then I have learnt from many skilled nature teachers and found that foraging brought together many things I loved; walking, nature, plants, food, the senses, nature awareness and creative cooking.
-Although perhaps my twenty-year-old self wouldn’t have been able to articulate it quite like that – I just loved it.
+Since then I have learnt from many skilled nature teachers and found that foraging brought together many things I loved.
+From walking, nature, plants, food, the senses, the great outdoors, nature awareness to creative cooking.
+Though perhaps my twenty-year-old self wouldn’t have been able to articulate it quite like that – I just loved it.

 In 2007 I felt I knew enough to start teaching foraging.
 My background working in environmental education and community health promotion (MA) meant I was comfortable leading walks and facilitating outdoors.
 I was using wild food daily and knew how to pick sensitively and responsibly from the hedgerows and the shoreline.